What is Marketing Automation and How Does It Help Marketers

 Workflow automation is an essential part of digital marketing strategy.
 For example, if This Then That (IFTTT) Platform lets digital marketers set up business rules that trigger an automated reaction to every single event.
 IFTTT has a wide range of integrations enabling automated content creation on almost every channel.
 A similar platform for content marketing automation is Zapier, where you can integrate over 1500 apps to automate workflows.

 Website A/B Testing Automation

 A/B testing (also known as split testing) is the process of showing two variants of the same web page to different segments of website visitors.
-For example, if you want to test which call-to-action color is more effective in a way that encourage visitor to take action, you need to create two variants of the same web page including two different call-to-action colors.
+For example, if you want to test which call-to-action color is more effective to encourage the visitor to take action, you need to create two variants of the same web page, including two different call-to-action colors.

-It’s a time-consuming to handle this process manually especially if you want to test multiple elements on the same web page.
-What about doing this for multiple web pages? it's a crazy method!
+It’s time-consuming to handle this process manually, especially if you want to test multiple elements on the same web page.
+What about doing this for multiple web pages?
+It's a crazy method!

-But, when you automate this process using professional tools like Google Optimize you will get an ideal testing in a way you can improve your conversion rate – this is the main goal.
+But, when you automate this process using professional tools like Google Optimize, you will get ideal testing to improve your conversion rate – this is the main goal.

 Here is a sample (screenshot) for one of my A/B testing using Google Optimize: